singH7775/PickYourQuizGame/README.md

 # 🧠 QuizCraft

 ## 🌟 Overview
-PickYourQuizGame is an innovative, full-stack web application that offers an engaging and challenging quiz experience.
+QuizCraft is an innovative, full-stack web application that offers an engaging and challenging quiz experience.
 Built with Spring Boot and powered by OpenAI's API, this project demonstrates a robust combination of modern web technologies, database management, and AI integration.

 ## 🚀 Key Features
 - **Dynamic Quiz Generation**: Utilizes OpenAI's API to create unique and challenging questions across various subjects.